dyammons/scrna-scripts/README.md

 source("./customFunctions.R")
 ```

+## Load in data and plot QC parameters

 If all the packages load in no problem, then we are good to move forward!

 Since we are already in the container, let's run the code to generate the QC paramters so we can set threshold for the pipeline.